 How much will you save in 2017 and beyond?

-U.S. Supermarkets: Those who regularly buy groceries (especially those with large families) can save some serious money with these cards, considering the Blue Cash Preferred gives 6 percent back and the Everyday gives 3 percent.
-Up to $6,000 per year spent in this category qualifies for the higher cash back, after which you’ll earn 1 percent.
+U.S. Supermarkets: Those who regularly buy groceries (especially those with large families) can save some serious money with these cards, considering the Blue Cash Preferred gives 6 percent back and the Everyday gives 3 percent at U.S. supermarkets.
+Up to $6,000 per year spent in this category qualifies for the higher cash back on these cards, after which you’ll earn 1 percent.

 U.S. Gas Stations: The Blue Cash Everyday card gives you 2% back at U.S. gas stations, while the Preferred card gives you 3%.
 Even though gas prices aren’t as bad as they’ve been the past couple years, 3 percent back still gets you a 6-cent rebate on the average gallon of gas.
 Best of all, both cards let you earn rewards at all stand-alone U.S. gas stations instead of just one brand.
 Gas stations at superstores, supermarkets and warehouse clubs aren’t eligible, however.